sammuelyee/docs/cartodb-editor.md

 This tool adjusts three point properties: the size of the marker (a numeric value between 0-40), the color of the marker (using Hex codes or by selecting from the color palette), and the opacity of your point (a value between 0-1).

 - **Marker Stroke**
-The Marker Stroke allows you to edit the width of your points' border or outline (a value between 0-40), their color (using Hex codes or by selecting from the color palettex), and their opacity (a value between 0-1).
+The Marker Stroke allows you to edit the width of your points' border or outline (a value between 0-40), their color (using Hex codes or by selecting from the color palette), and their opacity (a value between 0-1).

 - **Composite Operation**
 Change how the colors of overlapping geometries interact with one another.
 You can select from  *multiply, screen, overlay, darken, lighten, color-dodge* and *color-burn*.
-See [CartoCSS Composite Operations](##CartoCSS Composite Operations) for a description of composite operation effects.
+See [CartoCSS Composite Operations](#cartocss-composite-operations) for a description of composite operation effects.

 - **Label Text**
 Select the field that you would like to act as a label (if any).